barakman/solidity-math-utils/README.md

 ### Normalized Ratio

-Function `normalizedRatio` computes the nearest ratio whose sum of components (numerator + denominator) equals the input scale.
+Function `normalizedRatio` computes the nearest ratio whose components (numerator and denominator) sum up to a given scale.

 Note that the output ratio can be larger than the input ratio in some cases, and smaller than the input ratio in other cases.